-Crypto derivatives platform Blade announced on Wednesday that it is to offer zero-fee trading for its customers as of February.
+Crypto derivatives platform Blade announced on Wednesday that it will offer zero-fee trading for its customers as of February.

-Blade offers crypto perpetual contracts with a maximum leverage of 150x.
+Blade offers perpetual crypto contracts with a maximum leverage of 150:1.
 Though similar to other futures contracts, these contracts do not have an expiry date, meaning the traders can hold them as much as they want without any risk of liquidation.

 The exchange is also considering to scrap the $10 monthly fees it levies on the traders for using its platform.

 New platform with innovative ideas